Howard Hawks: Later sound films (1935–1970)

-In 1948, Hawks made Red River, an epic western reminiscent of Mutiny on the Bounty starring John Wayne and Montgomery Clift in his first film.
-Later that year, Hawks remade his earlier film Ball of Fire as A Song Is Born, this time starring Danny Kaye and Virginia Mayo.
-This version follows the same plot but pays more attention to popular jazz music and includes such jazz legends as Tommy Dorsey, Benny Goodman, Louis Armstrong, Lionel Hampton, and Benny Carter playing themselves.
-In 1949, Hawks reteamed with Cary Grant in the screwball comedy I Was a Male War Bride, also starring Ann Sheridan.
+In 1948, Hawks made Red River, an epic Western reminiscent of Mutiny on the Bounty starring John Wayne and Montgomery Clift in his first film.
+Later that year, Hawks remade his Ball of Fire as A Song Is Born, this time starring Danny Kaye and Virginia Mayo.
+This version follows the same plot but pays more attention to popular jazz music and includes such jazz legends as Tommy Dorsey, Benny Goodman, Louis Armstrong, Lionel Hampton and Benny Carter playing themselves.
+In 1949, Hawks reteamed with Grant in the screwball comedy I Was a Male War Bride, also starring Ann Sheridan.

 In 1951, Hawks produced, and according to some, directed, a science-fiction film, The Thing from Another World.
 Director John Carpenter stated: "And let's get the record straight.
 The movie was directed by Howard Hawks.
 Verifiably directed by Howard Hawks.
 He let his editor, Christian Nyby, take credit.
 But the kind of feeling between the male characters—the camaraderie, the group of men that has to fight off the evil—it's all pure Hawksian."
-He followed this with the 1952 western film The Big Sky, starring Kirk Douglas.
-Later in 1952, Hawks worked with Cary Grant for the fifth and final time in the screwball comedy Monkey Business, which also starred Marilyn Monroe and Ginger Rogers.
+He followed this with the 1952 Western The Big Sky, starring Kirk Douglas.
+Later in 1952, Hawks worked with Grant for the fifth and final time in the screwball comedy Monkey Business, which also starred Marilyn Monroe and Ginger Rogers.
 Grant plays a scientist (reminiscent of his character in Bringing up Baby) who creates a formula that increases his vitality.
-Film critic John Belton called the film Hawks's "most organic comedy."
+Film critic John Belton called the film Hawks's "most organic comedy".
 Hawks's third film of 1952 was a contribution to the omnibus film O. Henry's Full House, which includes short stories by the writer O. Henry made by various directors.
 Hawks's short film The Ransom of Red Chief starred Fred Allen, Oscar Levant and Jeanne Crain.